-The CeRTEV team (www.certev.ufscar.br) is organizing the second School on Glasses and Glass-ceramics from April 29 to May 4, 2024, following the success of the First International School in 2015.
+The CeRTEV team (www.certev.ufscar.br) is organizing the second School on Glasses and Glass-ceramics from April 29 to May 4, 2024, following the success of the First International School in 2016.
 The main objectives of the school are:

-- Provide state-of-the-art information on the structure, dynamic processes (diffusion, viscous flow, relaxation, and crystallization), and optical, electrical, mechanical, and bio chemical properties of glasses and glass-ceramics. - Disseminate CeRTEV's faculty, infrastructure, and facilities to Brazilian and international students. - Strengthen the international network of CeRTEV collaborators. - Attract future students, post-docs, and visiting scientists and foster collaborative research.
+- Provide state-of-the-art information on the structure, dynamic processes (diffusion, viscous flow, relaxation, and crystallization), and optical, electrical, mechanical, and bio chemical properties of glasses and glass-ceramics. - Disseminate CeRTEV's faculty, infrastructure, and facilities to Brazilian and international Ph.D. students. - Strengthen the international network of CeRTEV collaborators. - Attract future students, post-docs, and visiting faculty.